Said to account for around 20% of GDP, Andorra’s banking sector has seen radical change over the past few years.

 Historically, Andorra’s banks offered numbered accounts without shared names of record.
 Numbered bank accounts were especially popular for foreign residents, as it made Andorra an attractive place to park and earn income on money, away from the eyes of their government of residence.

 In light of a changing world, and after briefly being listed on the OECD’s list of non-cooperative tax havens, Andorra is moving towards a model of transparency with the global economy, while aiming to maintain privacy for its residents.

 Automatic Exchange of Information & Common Reporting Standard

 Andorra signed on to the Declaration on Automatic Exchange of Information in Tax Matters in 2014, along with 100 other jurisdictions.
 The intention of this declaration is for signing jurisdictions to combat tax evasion and facilitate tax compliance by implementing the “Common Reporting Standard”.

 The Common Reporting Standard, or CRS requires jurisdictions to collect appropriate financial information from their banks and other financial institutions, and exchange this information with other jurisdictions, automatically.

 How Are Residents Exposed to AEOI?

-Andorra’s banking secrecy (or perhaps privacy is a better word), remains for resident accounts.
+Andorra’s banking privacy remains for resident bank accounts.
 Financial institutions are not required to share information about resident accounts to Andorran authorities.

 Given the Automatic Exchange of Information is a reciprocal agreement, Andorra will receive information from other jurisdictions.
 Therefore residents should assume Andorran authorities will be aware of their accounts abroad.